-36 PM&DC Code of Ethics of Practice for Medical and Dental Practitioners in general and provision 11.3 in particular refers.
+29 PM&DC Code of Ethics of Practice for Medical and Dental Practitioners in general and provision 11.3 in particular refers.

-37 Applicable only when portrayed.
+30 Applicable only when portrayed.

-If the specialized services do not meet the above parameters, then score as not met.
+- If the specialized services are in compliance with the above parameters, then score as fully met. - If the specialized services do not meet the above parameters, then score as not met.

-Ind 44.
-The use and maintenance of specialized equipment conforms to the standards38
+Ind 34.
+The use and maintenance of specialized equipment conforms to the standards31

 The use and maintenance of specialized equipment is ensured in accordance with the manufacturers guidelines on safety, infection control and for accuracy of results.
-Surveyors are required to check the JDs of relevant staff (duly signed by the employee and the employer),39 guidelines provided to them and the log book of the equipment to check the maintenance history.
+Surveyors are required to check knowledge of relevant staff, guidelines provided to them and the log book of the equipment to check the maintenance history.